debops/debops/docs/news/upgrades.rst

   management of the UNIX group for a given configuration entry.
 See the role documentation for more details.

+- The :ref:`debops.users` role checks if the LDAP support is configured on the host via the :ref:`debops.ldap` role.
+If it's detected, UNIX groups, accounts and their home directories will have the ``_`` prefix prepended to them, to differentiate them from their LDAP-based equivalents.
+This is controlled by the :envvar:`users__prefix` variable.
+This change might affect the existing environments, run the role with the ``--diff --check`` parameters to see any changes.

+  LDAP support status will also affect the home directory paths.
+Without LDAP enabled, home directories will be put in the :file:`/home` by default; with LDAP enabled local accounts will have their home directories in the :file:`/var/local` directory to avoid clashes with remote filesystems that might be mounted at :file:`/home`, for example via NFS.
+Specifying the ``item.home`` parameter overrides this behaviour.

 Inventory variable changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~